 - degree of response achieved after transplantrr

 - poor performance statusr

 Longer term follow up of various AL amyloidosis cohorts suggest improving TRM in more recent time periods with overall improving post transplant survival.
-Transplantation in specialised centres performing a critical number of autografts per annum (>4) and higher dose melphalan conditioning appears to be other important factors in reducing TRM and long term survival.r
+Transplantation in specialised centres performing a critical number of autografts per annum (>4) and HD melphalan conditioning appears to be other important factors in reducing TRM and long term survival.r

 Table 1: Outcome of patients with primary amyloidosis undergoing autologous transplant

 ||60 (3 year)